-How the Exchange Rate will Affect You
+How the Exchange Rate Will Affect You

-Plan your Trip
+Plan Your Trip

-If you have a trip planned soon, there are some tactics you can use to ease the pinch:
+If you have a journey planned soon, preparing your vacation budget assuming the worst can ease the pinch.

 Exchanging Dollars for Euros

-At the ATM
+Obtaining Euros From the ATM